MicrosoftDocs/Viva/Viva/glint/setup/insights-to-glint.md

 :::image type="content" source="../../media/glint/setup/glintsights-customize-ranges.png" alt-text="Screenshot of the Customize Ranges window.":::

 >[!IMPORTANT]
-> Glint respects Viva Insights confidentiality thresholds in addition to Glint’s threshold.
+> Glint respects Viva Insights confidentiality thresholds, in addition to Glint’s threshold.
 Customizing default ranges may result in ranges with employees less than these thresholds and for this reason, results don’t appear in any reports or filters.

 ## Delete an imported attribute